carlosabalde/libvmod-redis/README.rst

 * **All Redis reply data types are supported**, including partial support to access to components of simple (i.e. not nested) array replies.
 * **Redis pipelines are not (and won't be) supported**.
 LUA scripting, which is fully supported by the VMOD, it's a much more flexible alternative to pipelines for atomic execution and minimizing latency.
 Pipelines are hard to use and error prone, specially when using the ``WATCH`` command.

+Looking for official support for this VMOD?
+Please, contact Allenta Consulting (http://www.allenta.com), the Varnish Software integration partner for Spain and Portugal (https://www.varnish-software.com/partner/allenta-consulting).

 EXAMPLES
 ========